I had a great Labor Day, choosing my labor of love to be sewing on my Sampler Spree quilt. I got it all joined and boy am I happy about that!

 Just a note about the giveaway I was doing with the Martingale book...I have drawn a winner and congratulations to Karen Cole!
 Thanks to everyone for such nice comments!!

-The last of the new patterns that accompany the Cottage Bleu fabric line have finally arrived.
-Wind Drifter and The Collector are now available!
+I am so happy to announce that the last of the new patterns that accompany the Cottage Bleu fabric line have finally arrived!
+To celebrate, I am releasing my brand-new quilt designs which are called Wind Drifter and The Collector!

+When designing Wind Drifter, I wanted to combine rows of triangles, basic blocks, and individual triangles, to create a fun quilt design that looked complex but was still easy to put together.
 I JUST finished putting the binding on the small version of Wind Drifter and have been trying it out around the house.
 I intended for the small one to be a wall quilt but I think it also makes a lovely table topper!
+I think you could add large borders and make a lovely baby quilt or crib quilt as well.

-I enjoy seeing it paired with the larger Wind Drifter quilt and the combination of dark and light.
+I enjoy seeing the smaller quilt paired with the larger Wind Drifter quilt and the combination of dark and light.
 The background fabric I have used on the small one is a new Thatched color in the Cottage Bleu group called Pond 48626 145.
 It is such a nice deep tealish green.
 The medium green on the small binding is Horizon 48626 144.

 Moda Fabrics is kitting Wind Drifter in the large size with the cream background.
-The kits will have triangle paper on a roll, which makes the piecing of the small half square triangles so fast!
+The kits will have triangle paper on a roll, which makes the paper piecing of the small half square triangles so fast!
 I love triangle paper.
 There is less trimming and they are so accurate.
-They make HST a breeze!
+You do not need to make a drawn line on the backs of your squares.
+Just follow the sewing lines.
+They also make creating a half square triangle quilt such a breeze!

 My other new pattern, The Collector, was a really fun project with vases, jars and bowls to show off pretty prints.
-I went with a chinoiserie feel with my vases but I also think these would be super cute in novelty fabrics like cookies and pickles and crackers in the pantry...just flip the wide vase angled top upside down and you have a wide jar with a lid instead of a vase.
+I went with a chinoiserie feel with my vases, thinking of lovely blue and white ceramics. but I also think these would be super cute in novelty fabrics like cookies and pickles and crackers in the pantry...just flip the wide vase angled top upside down and you have a wide jar with a lid instead of a vase.
 Is your collection of sewing items?
 Fill your vessels with buttons, thimbles and threads.
 Or maybe you like toy airplanes, marbles and jacks?
-So many possibilities for these collector jars.
+So many different ways to show your treasures in these collector jars.

 These vessels are arranged into sets of 2 or 3 units, then repeated.
 I had sewn together one strip and put it on the dining room table.
 Wouldn't that make an interesting table runner?